Patello femoral pain syndrome irritates the kneecap area.

 Richette et al did a literature search on chondrocalcinosis and concluded:

 Most of the joints in the body are synovial; meaning the bones are lined with hyaline cartilage and the space between the bones is filled with a very slippery fluid that acts as a lubricant.

 Ten percent of folk over sixty is a lot of people, and it may well be much higher in patients over 70.

 Most of the magnesium in your body is tied up with the calcium in the bones.
-Many drugs including anti hypertension drugs, contraceptive pills, corticosteroids, blood thinning medications and diuretics all leach the body of minerals.
+Many drugs including those for anti hypertensives, contraceptive pills, corticosteroids, blood thinning medications and diuretics which all leach the body of minerals.

 If you are taking any of these drugs long term, then you are in the high risk group of suffering from chondrocalcinosis and chronic arthritis.
 Patello femoral pain syndrome is just one of many diseases affected by a magnesium deficiency.

 When severely depleted painful cramps in the muscles begin think in the first instance of magesium, but it could be another mineral.

 Foods rich in magnesium include

 These fresh spinach salad recipes with homemade hummus or pesto is one of my favourites; they make them more palatable, but the chickpeas and sweet basil add more magnesium too for your arthritic joints; your heart too.

 Patello femoral pain syndrome responds well to chiropractic care.